brsyvz/Survey-Form/README.md

 <h2>About:</h2>

-  <p>I practiced responsive design and element alignments by doing this webpage</p>
+  <p>Responsive form design with custom checkbox and radio buttons</p>